domerin0/neural-chatbot/README.md

 To have a real conversation with your bot you can begin an interactive prompt by doing:

+*Note the `sample.py` file does not currently read in bucket sizes set from the config file (this will be fixed shortly)

-`$ python sample.py --checkpoint_dir"path/to/checkpointdirectory" --data_dir="path/to/datadirectory"`
+`$ python sample.py --checkpoint_dir="path/to/checkpointdirectory" --data_dir="path/to/datadirectory"`

 Summary of options below: